 But it barely matters; it doesn’t matter how long you study; what matters is that you comprehend the gist of the knowledge accessible from the disciplines.
 It’s never too late to pursue your dreams, so even if you devote one or two months to studying honestly, you’ll have a good chance of passing this metamorphically enormous exam.

 Read More: Best Books For CLAT 2024

-- You can study for CLAT on your own if you are passionate about it and know exactly what you need to learn.
+- You can study for CLAT independently if you are passionate about it and know exactly what you need to learn.

-- Logical thinking is typically simple; all that is necessary to do successfully is patience and time management.
+- Logical thinking is typically simple; patience and time management are all necessary to do it successfully.
 In this section, the only criterion for scoring is speed.
-There are 40 questions to answer to increase speed, and one cannot afford to squander a single minute.
+To increase speed, there are 40 questions to answer, and one cannot afford to squander a single minute.
 It is necessary to try to complete them in 30 minutes.
 I recommend that you practice answering 45 questions in half an hour so that your body and brain get more accustomed to dealing with stress and time constraints.

 - Because the syllabus for Numerical Reasoning (Mathematics) extends through the tenth grade, NCERTs are the ideal choice.
-There are just 20 questions in this area, and they are usually simple.
-This part should be tried last because it carries the least amount of weight.
+There are just 20 questions in this area, which are usually simple.
+This part should be tried last because it carries the least weight.